 The Judiciary will sustain and expand its lead role in the Task Force Katarungan at Kalayaan as an interagency forum to address jail congestion and facilitate timely resolution of cases involving pre-sentence detainees.
-Innovative approaches on facilitating the conduct of trial for PDL will also be explored and pursued including transfer of venue in authorized cases for valid grounds and on-site trial.
+The pilot implementation of the Task Force has been rolled out in the court stations of Manila, Quezon City, Makati City, Pasay City, and Muntinlupa City.
+Innovative approaches on facilitating the conduct of trial for PDLs will also be explored and pursue including transfer of venue in authorized cases for valid grounds and on-site trial.